gobboph/gobboph.github.io/content/pages/about.md

 You can find me in the Netherlands as well as in New York City.
 I am based in the former where I hold a position at Delta-ITP.
 I studied in NYC and still spend a great deal of time there.

-Here are some of the things I worked and am working on.
+*Here is a snapshot of academic and non academic projects that I worked on.*

-{% img img-thumbnail float-right /images/bin_tot.png 300 %}
+{% img img-thumbnail float-right /images/taxi_2013/tot_jan2013.png 300 %}

 ## NYC taxi data

 I have been analyzing taxi data.
-So far this produced some pretty maps of New York City like the one in the side bar (pickup location in red and dropoff location in green).
-The map in orange here is intended to show the most lucrative locations to pick passengers up (in $/h).
-Check out the Projects page for a bigger image and a more detailed analysis soon (work in progress).
+So far this produced some pretty maps of New York City like the one in the side bar (pickup locations in red and dropoff locations in light green).
+The map in orange here shows the most lucrative locations to pick passengers up (in $/h).
+Please check my related [blog post](http://gobboph.github.io/blog/taxi_rides/) for a full explanation of my analysis and more plots.

-## congress_words
+## Congress Words

 {% img img-thumbnail float-left /images/welfare.png 300 %}